atarazana/gramola-operator/part-1-1.md

 From the original [documentation](https://github.com/operator-framework/operator-registry#manifest-format) of the Operator Framework:

-> **We refer to a directory of files with one ClusterServiceVersion as a "bundle"**.
+> **We refer to a directory of files with one ClusterServiceVersion as a “bundle”**.
 A bundle **typically includes a ClusterServiceVersion and the CRDs that define the owned APIs of the CSV in its manifest directory**, though additional objects may be included. **It also includes an annotations file in its metadata folder which defines some higher level aggregate data** that helps to describe the format and package information about how the bundle should be added into an index of bundles.

 **Example bundle**